Noah Kahan: 2017–2021: Busyhead and I Was / I Am

-2022–present: Stick Season and breakthrough
+2022–2025: Stick Season and breakthrough

 In October 2020, Kahan began posting viral TikTok videos showcasing the first verse of what would become the hit single "Stick Season".
 Over the next two years, he uploaded more snippets of the song and teased other songs from his forthcoming third studio album, leading Stick Season to become viral before it was even released.
 On July 8, 2022, he finally released the full version of the song to the public.
 Kahan says "Stick Season" is the kind of song he wanted to write, moving away from his pop heavy projects in the past to a folk centric project.
 He released the single "Northern Attitude" prior to the album's release.

 On October 14, 2022, Kahan released his third studio album, the 14-track Stick Season, which was produced by Gabe Simon.
 The album debuted at number 14 on the Billboard 200, his first appearance on the chart launching him into mainstream success and helping make him a recognizable figure within the music world.
 On June 9, 2023, Kahan released a deluxe version of the album titled Stick Season (We'll All Be Here Forever), which features seven additional tracks, including an extended version of the single "The View Between Villages".
-After the release of Stick Season (We'll All Be Here Forever), he released tracks on the album with added collaborations from other artists, starting with "Dial Drunk" with Post Malone.
+After the release of Stick Season (We'll All Be Here Forever), he released tracks on the album with added collaborations from other artists beginning with "Dial Drunk" with Post Malone.
 Additional collaborations include "Call Your Mom", with Lizzy McAlpine; "She Calls Me Back", with Kacey Musgraves; "Northern Attitude", with Hozier; "Everywhere, Everything", with Gracie Abrams; and "Homesick", with Sam Fender.